Favorite Cycling Workouts—Comparing Different Approaches

 Sonya Looney 13:07

-Sometimes it’s based on the terrain that I’m writing, because I’m on the mountain bike, but 10 to 15 minutes in between, or sometimes five minutes in between?
-If I’m getting closer to an event?
+Sometimes it’s based on the terrain that I’m riding because I’m on the mountain bike, but 10 to 15 minutes in between, or sometimes 5 minutes in between if I’m getting closer to an event.

 Sonya Looney 13:23

-once a week I usually do for my interval training.
-I do one sweetspot type workout and then one threshold type workout unless I’m doing a recovery week or I’m tired from life.
+Once a week.
+I usually do, for my interval training, I do one sweetspot type workout and then one threshold type workout unless I’m doing a recovery week or I’m tired from life (laughs).

 Fantastic.
 And what do you feel are the benefits of doing that workout?